xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 ---------------------------------
+2016.36  Jun 06, 2016
+   -- bug (dkulp) Don't use OpenGL 2.1 if context is 2.0
+			Use glMapBufferRange instead of glBufferSubData (latter is SLOOOW on ATI cards) -- bug (dkulp) fix the background image button not working -- bug (dkulp) Update borders for singlestrand
+   -- enh (dkulp) Strip out the defaults for the On/ColorWash and buffer/layer/color panels at load time.
+Reduces file size -- bug (dkulp) Use an icon bundle with different sized icons to hopefully fix the volume meter issue on windows -- bug (keithsw) Fix custom value curves not being editable when you re-open them -- enh (keithsw) Value curves added to single strand, garlands, fire, plasma, curtain. color wash -- bug (keithsw) Fix tendril effect
+   -- bug (keithsw) Fix custom value curves not being editable when you re-open them -- bug (keithsw) When changing value curves use a sensible set of defaults.
    -- enh (chrisD)  Add menu items to load/save perspectives directly -- enh (gil)     Add new effect Fill.
+   -- enh Improve several effect toolbar icons.
 2016.35  Jun 02, 2016
    -- bug (dkulp) Fix colorwash stripping out stuff it shouldn't -- bug (dkulp) Minor layout things (removing borders on value curve buttons) and hopefully fix subbuffer panel